 What are mosquitoes?

 Mosquitoes are parasitic pests that are found living worldwide.
 Female mosquitoes feed on the blood of animals and humans in order to produce healthy eggs.
 Mosquitoes have slender bodies, long legs, narrow wings, and extended, tube-like mouthparts (proboscis) they use for feeding.
-Most mosquitoes are black, dark brown, or black and white in color, but their exact color and color pattern is species-specific.
+Most mosquitoes are black, dark brown, or black and white in color, but their exact color and color pattern are species-specific.

 Are mosquitoes dangerous?

 Mosquitoes are dangerous pests and pose significant health risks to people.
 Despite their fragile nature, and our ability to squish them easily with a newspaper, mosquitoes are considered one of the world’s most dangerous pests due to their ability to spread disease.
-In the United States, mosquitoes are responsible for transmitting West Nile virus, encephalitis, and the Zika virus.
-In developing and tropical countries they spread disease like malaria, yellow fever, and dengue, which incapacitates or kills millions of people each year.
+In the United States, mosquitoes are responsible for transmitting West Nile virus, encephalitis, and Zika virus.
+In developing and tropical countries they spread diseases like malaria, yellow fever, and dengue, which incapacitates or kills millions of people each year.
 They are also responsible for infecting dogs with potentially fatal parasitic heartworms.

 Why do I have a mosquito problem?